rmad17/jekyll-site/resources.md

 ---

 ## Recommendation Letters
 I am more than happy to write a recommendation letter for you.
 However, please make sure that I know well the quality of your work as an undergraduate student.
+Please send me an email with:

+* Your latest CV.
-Please send me an email with (1) your latest CV, (2) a description of the internship/fellowship you are applying for and (3) a reasonable deadline.
+* A description of the internship/fellowship you are applying for.
+* All your application materials.
+* A reasonable deadline.

 <div>
     <a href="mailto:hector.bahamonde@rutgers.edu"><i class="fa fa-envelope fa-2x" style="color:#d21034"></i></a>